When giants fall: Sports loses Ali, Howe, Palmer, Summitt | Taiwan News

 Muhammad Ali, 74

-He was a three-time heavyweight champion , an audacious mix of speed, dazzle and brute force — the stark counterpoint years later to the shuffling man with a whisper slowed by Parkinson's.
+He was a three-time heavyweight champion , an audacious mix of speed, dazzle and brute force — a stark counterpoint years later to the shuffling man with a whisper slowed by Parkinson's and countless punches.

 His fights with Joe Frazier were an epic trilogy.
+He shouted and preened.
+He reminded us he could "float like a butterfly, sting like a bee."
 He proclaimed himself The Greatest.
 He did it with wit and guile, boasts and taunts, in prose and rhyme, and always with a wink.
-He understood the marketplace and the showmanship that go with ticket sales.
-Ali fought everywhere and said they would know him in an Asian rice paddy.
+He understood the needs of the marketplace and the showmanship that goes with ticket sales.

+Ali fought everywhere — Germany, Malaysia, the Philippines, Zaire.
+He said they would know him in an Asian rice paddy, and who would doubt him?

-He lost prime years, refusing military induction.
+Ali lost prime years as a fighter, refusing military induction during the Vietnam War.
 He spoke up when that was not in fashion.
 He changed his religion and his name.
 He became a flash point for a country on edge.

 Time softened the rancor.
-By the end, he was a national monument.
+By the end, he was a national monument, a global ambassador.
 At the 1996 Atlanta Olympics, he stood, shakily, with torch in hand at the cauldron.
+Even then, like a butterfly, he could take flight.

 "The man who has no imagination," he once said, "has no wings."